-Falling interest rates are spurring a new wave of mortgage refinancing.
-With the average rate on a 30-year fixed home loan now at less than 4%, there are 7 million homeowners who could cut their current rate by three-quarters of a percentage point.
+Falling interest rates are spurring a new wave of cash-out refinance loans.
+With the average rate on a 30-year fixed home loan now at less than 4%, there are 7 million homeowners who could refinance and cut their current rate by three-quarters of a percentage point.
 Many are taking notice: Refis are up 28% in the past four weeks.
-Many of the folks who can gain from refinancing took out their current loans last year.
+Many of the folks who can gain from mortgage refinancing took out their current loans last year.

-Still, it’s not a repeat of the boom in refinancing that took place in 2013, when refis made up 63% of the mortgage market.
+Still, it’s not a repeat of the boom in refinance requests that took place in 2013, when refis made up 63% of the mortgage market.
 This year, the figure will be 26%.
 The Fed pumped the brakes on refis when it started upping interest rates in 2015.

 Lower rates on long-term bonds aren’t boosting home equity lines of credit.
+A Cash-Out Refinance is one way to access your home equity by paying off your existing mortgage with a new one that has a higher loan amount, the difference goes to you in cash.
+When you close on your loan, you’ll get funds you can use for other purposes.
 The rates on HELOCs move with the Fed’s short-term rate, which hasn’t been cut yet.
 So HELOCs are still far costlier than they were when the Fed started hiking its rate several years ago.
-Also, the 2017 tax law tightened the rules on the deductibility of interest on HELOC 10a.ns.
 So, even though Americans’ combined home equity is up, thanks to rising home prices, HELOC balances are down 23% from five years ago:

-Look for more folks to opt for cash-out refinances to tap their home equity because of the decline in mortgage rates as HELOCs continue to fall out of favor.
+Look for more folks to opt for cash-out refinances like boracina cash buy houses to tap their home equity because of the decline in mortgage rates as HELOCs continue to fall out of favor.